PeterHallonmark/clang-tidy-misra/README.md

 # Clang-Tidy MISRA support

-This repository is intended for developing a Clang-Tidy MISRA plugin which uses the implementation in [Clang-Tidy Automotive](https://github.com/PeterHallonmark/clang-tidy-automotive) and maps the implementation towards **MISRA C:2023** and **MISRA C:2012** with a compliance matrix.
+This repository is intended for the mapping configuration which uses the implementation in [Clang-Tidy Automotive](https://github.com/PeterHallonmark/clang-tidy-automotive) and maps the implementation towards **MISRA C:2023** and **MISRA C:2012** with a diagnostic mapping configuration and have a compliance matrix to see the implementation status.

-The idea is to have the major implementation in the Clang-Tidy Automotive plugin and the mapping against the correct rule in the Clang-Tidy MISRA repo.
+The idea is to have the implementation in the Clang-Tidy Automotive plugin and the mapping configuration against the correct rule in the Clang-Tidy MISRA repo.

 **Note**: Official MISRA documents must be purchased and are protected by copyright.
 This project is independent and is not affiliated with or